plasmaaShark/ACME16-PSY-FullStackApp/Sprint Documents/Sprint 6/sprint6_report.md

  * New features on past situations page: renaming/deleting situation categories, merging situation categories, moving specific surveys from one situation category to another

 ## Work Summary (Developer Facing)
+During this sprint, we created the ability to edit the situation categories as well as merging the categories and moving surveys from one category to another.
+We then added these features into our server on PythonAnywhere and demoed them to the client.
+We also are finishing up some minor edits and made the clinical version of our report generator that the client asked us to make.

 ## Unfinished Work
 N/A